VidEdit: Zero-Shot and Spatially Aware Text-Driven Video Editing: Abstract

 \section{Abstract}

 Recently, diffusion-based generative models have achieved remarkable success for image generation and edition.
-However, their use for video editing still faces important limitations.
-This paper introduces \textsc{VidEdit}, a novel method for zero-shot text-based video editing ensuring strong temporal and spatial consistency.
-Firstly, we propose to combine atlas-based and pre-trained text-to-image diffusion models to provide a training-free and efficient editing method, which by design fulfills temporal smoothness.
-Secondly, we leverage off-the-shelf panoptic segmenters along with edge detectors and adapt their use for conditioned diffusion-based atlas editing.
-This ensures a fine spatial control on targeted regions while strictly preserving the structure of the original video.
-Quantitative and qualitative experiments show that \textsc{VidEdit} outperforms state-of-the-art methods on DAVIS dataset, regarding semantic faithfulness, image preservation, and temporal consistency metrics.
+However, existing diffusion-based video editing approaches lack the ability to offer precise control over generated content that maintains temporal consistency in long-term videos.
+On the other hand, atlas-based methods provide strong temporal consistency but are costly to edit a video and lack spatial control.
+In this work, we introduce \textsc{VidEdit}, a novel method for zero-shot text-based video editing that guarantees robust temporal and spatial consistency.
+In particular, we combine an atlas-based video representation with a pre-trained text-to-image diffusion model to provide a training-free and efficient video editing method, which by design fulfills temporal smoothness.
+To grant precise user control over generated content, we utilize conditional information extracted from off-the-shelf panoptic segmenters and edge detectors which guides the diffusion sampling process.
+This method ensures a fine spatial control on targeted regions while strictly preserving the structure of the original video.
+Our quantitative and qualitative experiments show that \textsc{VidEdit} outperforms state-of-the-art methods on DAVIS dataset, regarding semantic faithfulness, image preservation, and temporal consistency metrics.
 With this framework, processing a single video only takes approximately one minute, and it can generate multiple compatible edits based on a unique text prompt.
-Project Page: \url{https://videdit.github.io}